IP Checker

 {% hint style="danger" %}

-The most important field.
-If it shows **"WebRTC is leaked"**, your real IP is visible to websites while the proxy is active.
-More details: [How WebRTC leakage works](https://docs.proxyshard.com/eng/our-products/about-udp/how-webrtc-leak-works)
+This is the most important field.
+If **"WebRTC is leaked"** is displayed, your real IP is visible to websites while the proxy is active.
+More details: [How a WebRTC leak works](/eng/our-products/about-udp/how-webrtc-leak-works.md)

 {% endhint %}